 Our ranking shows the top 50 richest countries - measured by gross domestic product per capita and adjusted by the purchasing power in the respective country.

 Income and purchasing powerEarned capital is a figure measured and published annually by the vast majority of countries.
-It is the gross domestic product, the sum of all income generated domestically.
+It is the gross domestic product, the sum of all domestically generated income.
 If you convert this income to the number of inhabitants, you get a value that is hardly comparable.
-This is because income is certainly not measurable over various countries if the money cannot be used to buy the same thing.
+This is because income is certainly not measurable over various countries if the money cannot be used to buy the same things.

 An income can therefore only be compared if the price structure in the respective countries is taken into account.
 A rented apartment for $500 per month may be normal in many countries, but in a poor developing country you can get half a palace for the same money, and in a rich country like Singapore at best a sparse little room.
 If we now adjust incomes for purchasing power, we obtain an internationally comparable fictitious currency: the PPP dollar.
 PPP stands for Purchasing Power Parity.

-The calculations in this table are based on data for the year 2019.
+The calculations in this table are based on data for the year 2020.
+Evaluations for 2021 are expected as usual next spring, when the economic data have been collected and published.

 At the same time, many small states are much less expensive to supply to the population because transport routes or cables are quickly laid.
 Providing a country like Luxembourg with nationwide high-speed Internet is a completely different undertaking than in the US or Australia.